-In 2014 CMS Group were approached by By Brook Valley Primary School in Wiltshire to develop an extension to their building that could embody the school’s approach to embedding a sustainable ethos within their curriculum.
-They wanted 2 classrooms that could act as a learning environment enabling pupils and teachers to engage with principles of environmentally conscious behaviour.
+In 2014 CMS Group were approached by By Brook Valley Primary School, Wiltshire to develop an extension to their building that could embody the school’s approach to embedding a sustainable ethos within their curriculum.
+The extension would comprise two classrooms that could act as a learning space enabling pupils to engage with principles of environmentally conscious behaviour.

 Central to the scheme’s success was the provision of an outdoor teaching area, surrounded by a newly formed Outdoor Wildlife Habitat, seamlessly integrating the concept of combining human and natural activities throughout the year.

-The building itself sought to use recycled materials such as plastic decking formed from plastic drinks bottles, and is clad in sustainably sourced larch.
+The building itself sought to use recycled materials such as plastic decking formed from plastic drinks bottles and is clad in sustainably sourced larch.
 The internal spaces are naturally daylit and ventilated with clerestory windows and a passive ventilation strategy.
-The original design included a living roof and breathable terracotta blocks, which unfortunately couldn’t meet the strict available build budget.
+The original design included a living roof and breathable terracotta blocks, which unfortunately could not meet the strict available build budget.

-The scheme has created an immersive learning environment that helps the pupils to appreciate sustainable principles.
+The scheme has created an immersive learning environment that helps pupils to appreciate principles of sustainability.